73 great paddle trails

 - Bungawalbin Creek

-Some people like winding country roads and some prefer long straight freeways.
+Some people like winding country roads and others prefer long straight freeways.
 If you are the country road type then secluded and peaceful Bungawalbin Creek will no doubt find a place at the top of your list of favourite paddling destinations.

 - Evans River